Yuan-Meng/personal_website/content/posts/causality.md

 - **Counterfactuals and intervention**: The common philosophical assumption behind DiD, synth, CausalImpact, and RDD is that if we don't do anything (e.g., launching a new feature), nothing will happen; since something did happen, then what we did had an impact.
 This falls under the [interventionist](https://plato.stanford.edu/entries/causation-mani/#Inte) view of causation: We know A causes B when *iif* doing A makes B happen.
 These methods differ in how they construct the counterfactual world without the treatment.

-- **Confounders**: Other than what we do, lots of things in the world can make a difference to the outcome we care about.
+- **Confounders in the wild**: Other than what we do, lots of things in the world can make a difference to the outcome we care about.
 PSM and regression both hold confounders constant to see how much the treatment still impacts the outcome.
 We need to be extra careful how controlling for wrong variables (e.g., common effects and mediators) can lead to wrong conclusions.
 By contrast, IV can estimate the treatment effect even in the face of confounders but one has to be extra clever to think of useful instrumental variables.

 # Resources